-Certificate amended on 1 July 2020 to include minor change to fire classification.
+Certificate amended on 13 January 2020 to include new regulatory guidance for fire in Scotland and Wales.

 This Certificate was amended on 22 May 2024 as part of a transition of The BBA Agrément Certificate scheme delivered under the BBA's ISO/IEC 17020 accreditation.
-This Certificate was issued originally under accreditation to ISO/ IEC 17025.
-Sections marked with the synchol 1 are not issued under accreditation.
+This Certificate was issued originally under accreditation to ISO/IEC 17065.
+Sections marked with the symbol 1 are not issued under accreditation.
 Full conversion to the ISO/IEC 17020 format will take place at the next Certificate review.
-The BBA is a UKAS accredited Inspection Body (No.4345).
+The BBA is a UKAS accredited inspection Body (No.4345).
 Readers MUST check the validity of this Agrément Certificate by either referring to the BBA website or contacting the BBA directly.
 Any photographs are for illustrative purposes only, do not constitute advice and must not be relied upon.